ticatec/uniface-app-component/docs/en/data-table-ListPage.md

 ## How to Use

-You create a `ListDataManager` instance, populate it with your array of data, and pass it to the component.
-The component renders the `manager.filtered` data.

-1.  **Set up your `ListDataManager` with your data.**
+This component directly takes an array of data and renders it in a table format using @ticatec/uniface-element/DataTable.

+1.  **Prepare your data and columns**

     ```ts
-    import { ListDataManager } from '@ticatec/app-data-manager';
+    import type { DataColumn } from "@ticatec/uniface-element";

-    const columns = [
+    const columns: Array<DataColumn> = [
-        { key: 'name', label: 'User Name' },
-        { key: 'role', label: 'Role' }
+        {
+            text: 'User Name',
+            field: 'name',
+            width: 200,
+            resizable: true
+        },
+        {
+            text: 'Role',
+            field: 'role',
+            width: 150,
+            resizable: true
+        }
     ];

     const allUsers = [